Skip to main content

 Notebook example: Save model training results to Snowflake

 The following notebook walks through best practices for using the Snowflake Connector for Spark.
-It writes data to Snowflake, uses Snowflake for some basic data manipulation, trains a machine learning model in Databricks, and writes the results back to Snowflake.
+It writes data to Snowflake, uses Snowflake for some basic data manipulation, trains a machine learning (ML) model in Databricks, and writes the results back to Snowflake.

 Store ML training results in Snowflake notebook